 In addition to those ingredients, you need a few tools.
 You will need:

-- Wooden spoon or chopsticks to stir the starter.
-Once again, using a metal spoon cold react with the starter.
+• Wooden spoon or chopsticks to stir the starter.
+Once again, using a metal spoon could react with the starter.

-- Towel and rubber band if you are using a jar.
+• Towel and rubber band if you are using a jar.
 You can also use the lid of a mason jar, set lightly on the top of the jar.
 Make sure that you DO NOT TIGHTEN THE LID.
 Your starter needs the air!
+You do not want to keep it in an airtight container.

 No joke.
 It really is that simple.
 But it’s not at the same time.
 You need to be able to give your sourdough starter time.
 Most starter take anywhere from 1 week to 10 days to mature to where to want it to be.